adamdaniel

 The soul is shattered weary,

-The tiredness is real,
+And the tiredness is real,

 Like flotsam stuff the clouds rebuff,